mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 Environment variable: `$WEB_EXT_FIREFOX_APK`

+#### `--firefox-preview`

+Turn on developer preview features in Firefox.
+This option accepts multiple values, although it currently only supports the `mv3` value, which is also the default value.

 #### `--firefox-profile`, `-p`

 Specify a base Firefox profile to run the extension in.
 This is specified as a string containing your profile name or an absolute path to its directory.
 The profile you specify is copied into a new temporary profile and some settings are added that are required for `web-ext` to function.